ichal6/WdPAI-Lechowicz/criteria-evaluation-of-project.md

 24. *BAZA DANYCH ZRZUCONA DO PLIKU .SQL-> IN PROGRESS*

 Ekstra:
-1. Deploy on Heroku
+1. Deploy on Heroku -> DONE
-2. Set enviroment in PHP/Docker
+2. Set enviroment in PHP/Docker -> DONE